Rosario Marin: US Senate campaign

 Despite receiving an implied endorsement from the White House as the preferred candidate, Marin was attacked by her fellow Republicans, in particular, former California Secretary of State Bill Jones, the leading candidate for the GOP nod, for her perceived waffling on another hot-button immigration issue: driver's licenses for illegal immigrants.
 Although she had opposed the state measure granting them signed by Gov. Davis in 2003, she refused to take a position on tough federal legislation to punish states that do so introduced by Congressman Tom Tancredo the same year.
-Marin was also passed over by key Republicans when Governors Schwarzenegger, her old boss Wilson, and George Deukmejian all endorsed Jones.Lynda Gledhill, "REPUBLICAN SENATE PRIMARY; Marin's name is on the money," San Francisco Chronicle (February 29, 2004).
+Marin was also passed over by key Republicans when Governors Schwarzenegger, her old boss Wilson, and George Deukmejian all endorsed Jones.

 Critics placed doubt on Marin's ability to raise the estimated $25 million she would need with relatively little name recognition.
 Her refusal to elaborate on key policy statements drew further criticism.
 Democrats, in the meantime, brought up her contentious terms and censure while serving as a city councilwoman and mayor.
 Democratic California congresswoman Hilda Solis, among others, questioned Marin's claim that she had personally opposed Proposition 187 in 1994 – a problem particularly vexing to the state GOP – saying that she did not do enough to voice that opposition publicly.
 Marin's attempts at distancing herself from more controversial GOP measures and tacking to the center were dismissed as posturing, and she was labelled by one high-ranking Hispanic Democrat as "a good house Mexican for the Republicans".

 By the time of the primary, there were 10 candidates in the GOP race.
 Despite picking up a substantial number of undecided voters on election day, Marin was unable to overcome GOP frontrunner Jones in name recognition, funding, or popularity among the party.
 On March 2, she finished second with 20% of the vote compared to Jones' 44%.